botpress/botpress/docs/guide/docs/tutorials/hitl.md

 ### Advanced features and customization

-Here are the most commonly used module configuration.
+Here are the most commonly used module configurations.
 Some more are available, please refer to the [module configuration file](https://github.com/botpress/botpress/blob/master/modules/hitlnext/src/config.ts) for more options.

 To set any of those configurations, you'll first need to open up the `hitlnext.json` in the code editor section of your Botpress Studio.